-One of the most common arguments I hear from pro-capitalists is that capitalists earn their money, and they deserve all of the profits they get.
+One of the arguments I hear from pro-capitalists is that capitalists earn their money, and they deserve the profits they get.
 In this post, I’ll do my best to debunk that idea.

-On a surface level, it’s easy to think “if you made that much money, then you earned it”.
+It’s easy to think “if you made that much money, then you earned it”.
 But that assumes a lot of things.
-Primarily, it assumes there’s no power embedded within money.
-It assumes money is just a flat value that you either have or don’t.
-It assumes money works how it does in a video game, like once you earn enough gold you’re able to afford a special sword in the game!
+It assumes there’s no power embedded in money.
+It assumes money is a flat value that you either have or don’t.
+It assumes money works like a video game—once you earn enough gold you buy a special sword!
 And how dare you suggest you get a special sword for less, when everyone else saved up for the sword.

-Another thing that capitalist defenders are missing, is they have such a simplistic understanding of the economy, that they assume the price of something is an accurate representation of its value.
-They assume the exchange-value, use value, economic value, and price are all the same thing – they are all cleanly reduced to the mere price.
+Another thing capitalist defenders are missing, is they have such a simplistic understanding of the economy, they assume the price of something is an accurate representation of its value.
+They assume the exchange-value, use value, economic value, and price are all the same thing are all cleanly reduced to just the price.

 In this post, I will break down how a capitalist economy works.
-I will get very granular about the meaning of things.
-I won’t graze over anything that doesn’t benefit my point, and I won’t manipulate anything to make my point stronger.
+I will get granular qnd won’t graze over anything that doesn’t benefit my point, and I won’t manipulate anything to make my point stronger.

-Also keep in mind that differentiating between exchange value, use value, economic value, and price is not entirely a Marxist principle, and in fact, as far back as Aristotle, economics were being written about in these terms.
-Even many of Smith’s (the father of capitalist theory) ideas about the economy use these terms.
-In other words, because of the fear mongering about Marxism, people who have never read him have a very warped view of what his writing is like, but his economic ideas aren’t nearly as divergent as we’re led to believe (although the political implications are).
+Also keep in mind that differentiating between exchange value, use value, economic value, and price is not entirely a Marxist principle, and in fact, as far back as Aristotle, economics were written about in these terms.
+Even many of Adam Smith’s (the father of capitalist theory) economics use these terms.

 Comparing feudal and capitalist markets

-When I break down what capitalism is, I start by comparing it to feudalism because it shows which elements of our economy predate capitalism and which elements developed with, or because of, capitalism.
-A basic understanding of feudalism strips away a lot of presumptions about capitalism.
+When I break down capitalism, I start by comparing it to feudalism, because it shows which elements of our economy predate capitalism and which elements developed with, or because of, capitalism.
+A basic understanding of feudalism strips away presumptions about capitalism.

-A great way to think about the transition from feudalism to capitalism is to think about the currencies used in the economic systems.
-Under feudalism, the way people held economic power was by controlling land.
-Aristocrats were like a synthesis of politicians, employers, and landlords.
-The feudal elite were similar to politicians in a capitalist context but, with much less consolidated, state-like power.
-They were like a federation of landowners who worked with a similar class interest.
-They also functioned like employers/capitalists, because they took a significant amount of value from the labor that’s performed on their land.
-And they also functioned like landlords because the previously stated economic power comes from the fact that they control land.
+The transition from feudalism to capitalism is a transition in the the currencies and commodities function in relation to each other.
+Under feudalism, people held economic power by controlling land.
+Aristocrats were a synthesis of politicians, employers, and landlords.
+The feudal elite were similar to politicians in capitalism but with less consolidated, state-like power.
+They were a federation of landowners who also took a significant amount of value from the labor that’s performed on their land.

-Of course, these dynamics manifested differently in different societies, just as capitalism does.
-But, this shows that the primary valuable object of exchange is land.
+These dynamics manifested differently in different societies, as capitalism does.
+But in general, under feudalism, the primary valuable exchange object was land.
 Feudalism is a land-motivated economic system.
-By owning land, the feudal aristocracy controlled everything, because everything was tied to the land.
+By owning land, the feudal aristocracy controlled everything tied to the land (ie most or all things).
 Any type of production took place on land as opposed to now, where so much value exists digitally.
-Under feudalism, owning land enables someone to tell peasants what to do and take the products produced by the workers.
-Owning land is what made people on the dominant side of social exchanges.
+Under feudalism, land ownership enables someone to tell peasants what to do, and take the production of their labor.
+Owning land made people on the dominant side of social exchanges.

 The transition from feudalism to capitalism signifies the transferring of economic power from land ownership to capital ownership.
-Land, of course, still has value, but only because its a capitalist investment.
-Under feudalism, if you had enough land, you could obtain anything you want.
-Now, if you own enough land under capitalism, you could buy anything, but only if you liquidated the capital investment in the land.
-However, you would usually want to continue owning the land, because it passively generates money for you (assuming it’s in use).
+Land, of course, still has value, but because its a capitalist investment.
+Under feudalism, acquiring land was the ultimate motivation under socialism.
+Under capitalism, land is a motivation, but only because it’s a capital investment.

-People often think that capitalism is simply a market of free exchange.
-Then, they look through history and see that exchange with money has existed for much of human history.
-However, this type of market exchange was historically very different than it is under capitalism.
-Under feudalism, the aristocracy gained their power by claiming plots of land, and taking most of the food and goods generated on their land.
-Under capitalism, the bourgeoisie gained their power by claiming property, and taking most) of the money generated with their property.
+People will portray capitalism as simply a market with free exchange.
+Then, they see free market exchange throughout human history.
+Except, older market exchanges were different from capitalism.
+“Markets” as we understand them are complicated systems of mass distribution, and are completely different than anything resembling markets in the past.
+Under feudalism, the aristocracy gained power by claiming plots of land, and consequently taking the food and goods generated on that land.
+Under capitalism, the bourgeoisie gained their power by claiming property, and taking most, of the money generated with their property.

-Under feudalism, and prior economic systems, there was monetary transactions, but the aristocrats didn’t actually make these transactions, because they didn’t need to.
-They got theirs by leeching off the labor of people on their land.
-The “free market” was a lot more free back then, because there were no power structures in the transaction, no corporations leeching off the transaction.
-Exchanging things at a market was something commoners did amongst themselves, to get what they needed.
-It was not the realm of corporate gain.
+Under past economic systems, there were money transactions, but the upper class didn’t gain power from these transactions.
+They gained power by taking the products of labor from their land.
+The “free market” was more free back then, because there were no power structures in the transaction, no corporations leeching off the transaction.
+Commoners exchanged things at market amongst themselves.
+It was not the realm of upper-class gain.

 Economic value under capitalism

 But how does capitalism create power through the market?
-Capitalism is indeed a profit-motivated economic system, but what mechanisms make profit powerful, and consequently, singularly motivating?
+Capitalism is indeed a profit-motivated economic system, but what makes profit powerful, and consequently motivating?

-For example, let’s say there’s a big sale, and the chair normally has a price of $200.
-In theory, the exchange value and price both were $200, and now are $100.
-But that’s not the case, because you could then, theoretically, bring that chair to your own furniture store, and sell it for $200.
-Or, you could, theoretically, exchange the chair directly for something else that has the approximate value of $200.
+Let’s say a chair has a price of $200.
+In theory, the exchange value and price both are $200.
+But what if it becomes half off and is now $100?
+Is both the price and exchange value now $100?
+No, because you could buy that chair for your own furniture store, and sell it for $200.
+Or, you could exchange the chair directly for something else worth $200.

-This shows that the price is an approximation of the exchange value, and that prices fluctuate for reasons separate from the conventional exchange value.
-For example, the store likely wants to rotate stock quicker, so they accept a smaller profit margin on sale items.
-This change in price has nothing to do with the chair itself.
+This shows price is an approximation of exchange value.
+But prices fluctuate for many reasons separate from exchange value.
+For example, stores lower prices to rotate stock quicker.

-There’s also, however, a difference between exchange value and use value.
-When you buy a chair, you usually aren’t buying the chair to sell; you buy a chair to use.
-You are spending the price, in order to use the chair for sitting, which is its use value.
-When you buy a chair as a business owner, to sell, you’re buying it as an object with exchange value.
+There’s also a difference between exchange value and use value.
+When you buy a chair, you usually buy a chair to use.
+You spend the cost amount to use the chair for sitting, its use value.
+When you buy a chair as a business owner, you’re buying it as an object with exchange value.

-The impact of this is business owners sell commodities with an exchange value, and a use value.
-We buy the thing for the use value, and the process of the transaction causes the business owner to make more money than they originally had.
-So, within every commodity, an object has dueling values: it both functions to convert money (capital) into more money (profit) for the capitalist, while still providing use value to the consumer.
+Companies sell commodities with exchange values and use values.
+We buy commodities for the use value, companies sell the commodity for the exchange value.
+Within every commodity, there are dueling values: it both converts money (capital) into more money (profit) for the capitalist, while still providing use value to the consumer.

 The source of economic value and the commodity supply chain

-If the entire economy was reduced to these basics, we could determine the most economically fair way of distributing.
-For example, let’s say the woodworker wants to trade a chair for a pair of shoes.
+If the entire economy was reduced to these basics, we could determine the economically fair method of distribution.
+Let’s say the woodworker wants to trade a chair for a pair of shoes.
 The cobbler could determine that it takes two hours to make one pair of shoes, and the woodworker could determine it takes an hour to make one chair, so they trade two chairs for one pair of shoes.

-Another way to formulate money is labor vouchers.
-How this would work is that, after you make eight chairs in eight hours, you clock out, and get paid in eight labor vouchers.
+This exchange system would be possible if we used labor vouchers instead of fiat money.
+How this would work is after you make eight chairs in eight hours, you clock out, and get paid in eight labor vouchers.
 Then, if you want shoes (which take two hours of labor to make a pair), you trade two labor vouchers for the shoes.

-The effect of this is, unlike money, you are essentially directly trading your labor for the fruit of an equivalent amount of labor.
-Unlike our current money, once a labor voucher is spent, it’s not able to be accumulated and used again.
+The effect of this is, unlike money, you are directly trading your labor for the fruit of an equivalent amount of labor.
+Unlike money, once a labor voucher is spent, it’s not able to be accumulated and used again.

 Under capitalism, there’s a lot more value changing hands within a transaction.
-There’s a lot of monetary levers and pullies involved in what becomes a market exchange.
+There’s a lot of levers and pullies involved in a market exchange.

-First, a private capitalist starts by buying the means of production.
-With the example of the chair, it would mean a capitalist buys logging equipment.
+Underlying every capitalist money exchange are these dynamics: First, a private capitalist buys the means of production.
+With the example of the chair, it would mean buying logging equipment.
 Then, the capitalist hires some workers to cut down the trees, and some workers to process the logs into boards and planks.

-Let’s say the capitalist has hired six employees, and their labor was able to generate $1,000 an hour.
+Let’s say the capitalist hired six employees, and their labor generates $1,000 an hour.
 Under capitalism, maybe $50 of that $1,000 goes to rent and overhead (overhead can be expensive but $50/hour is rounding up, really).
 Then, he pays each worker $50/hour.
 The business owner then walks away with $650 in profits, and the workers walk away with $50 in the form of wage, every hour.

 Even so far, it seems clear that the capitalist getting $650 in profit didn’t earn that money.
-Divorced from our everyday understanding of the world, the capitalist in this scenario is a sociopath, or at least, an asshole.
+Divorced from everyday understanding of the world, the capitalist in this scenario is a sociopath, or at least, an asshole.
 And yet, this economic relationship is the core to capitalism.
 Jeff Bezos’s entire existence revolves around this process, except on an inconceivably larger scale.
-Jeff Bezos makes $4.5 million/hour, every hour of every day, while most of his workers make about $15/hour.
+Jeff Bezos makes $4.5 million/hour, every hour of every day, while most of his workers make about $15/hour, while working.

-But this is just the beginning of this commodity supply chain.
 To illustrate the capitalist dynamic on a larger sale, let’s imagine the chair making company.
 For accuracy to the global commodity supply chain, let’s say the owner is American, and the chair-making factory is in Vietnam and only hires Vietnamese workers.
-However, in this example, the chair-making factory employs 200 people, rather than six.
+The chair-making factory employs 200 people.

 You may notice the logging company and the chair company provide different illustrations.
 In the logging company example, I was using funny money, untethered to real life currency, to illustrate the basic tenants of a capitalistic relationship.
 In the chair company example, I tried to more accurately represent an Imperialist-Capitalist dynamic, although that’s more simplified too.
 The point of this post is to properly illustrate how the capitalist dynamic works practically, and I’m no expert about the specifics of the global commodity exchange.